-Tip 32: Initiative management as a strategic project
+Tip 32: Improving your project portfolio management process should be a strategic project

 Are you serious about developing project portfolio management as a core competence?
-If the answer is yes, set up a new initiative called ‘project portfolio management as a core competence in our organization’.
+If the answer is yes, set up a new strategic project called ‘project portfolio management as a core competence in our organization’.